PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-08 14:55:56
+Last updated: 2024-04-08 14:56:29
-Random Quote: What if everything that came from the past was influenced by the future. - H.G.
-Tannhaus
+Random Quote: I want you to allow yourself to aknowledge the pain that you so clearly feel. - Fabiola Torres